troyvvgroup/quemb/README.md

 ```
 See documentation and `quemb/example` for more details.

-## Documentation

-Comprehensive documentation for QuEmb is available at `quemb/docs`.
-The documentation provides detailed infomation on installation, usage, API reference, and examples.
-To build the documentation locally, simply navigate to `docs` and build using `make html` or `make latexpdf`.

-Alternatively, you can view the latest documentation online [here](https://vanvoorhisgroup.mit.edu/quemb/).

 ## References

 This code has been described in a software paper:
 - M Cho, OR Meitei, LP Weisburn, O Weser, S Weatherly, et. al, QuEmb: a toolbox for bootstrap embedding calculations of molecular and periodic systems, [JPCA 129 6538 2025](https://doi.org/10.1021/acs.jpca.5c02983)

 The methods implemented in this code are described in further detail in the following papers: